NewHappyRabbit/rabb.it/README.md

 ## Run Locally

+You have to have Nginx installed on your system.
+Instructions on how-to are in `instructions\nginx.txt`

-Clone the project
+Clone the project in your `nginx\html` directory.

 ```bash
   git clone https://github.com/NewHappyRabbit/rabb.it
 ```

-Go to the project directory
+Open the folder in terminal.

 ```bash
   cd rabb.it